risk-first/website/risks/Communication-Risk.md

 |`IP`                  |"Packets" with addresses and payloads.           |
 |`WiFi`                |"Networks", 802.11 flavours, Transmitters, Antennas, error correction codes.|

-`HTTP` "stands on the shoulders of giants":  not only does it get to use pre-existing protocols like `TCP` and `DNS` to make its life easier, it got `WiFi` "for free" when this came along and plugged into the existing `IP` protocol.<!-- tweet-end -->  This is the key value of abstraction:  you get to piggy-back on _existing_ patterns, and use them yourself.
+`HTTP` "stands on the shoulders of giants":  not only does it get to use pre-existing protocols like `TCP` and `DNS` to make its life easier, it got `WiFi` "for free" when this came along and plugged into the existing `IP` protocol.<!-- tweet-end -->  This is the key value of **abstraction**:  you get to piggy-back on _existing_ patterns, and use them yourself.

 ## Protocol Risk

 ![Communication Protocols Risks](../images/generated/risks/communication/communication_protocol_risks.png)

 Hopefully, the above example gives an indication of the usefulness of protocols within software.
-But for every protocol we use, we have [Protocol Risk](Communication-Risk.md#protocol-risk).
+But for every protocol we use we have [Protocol Risk](Communication-Risk.md#protocol-risk).
 While this is a problem in human communication protocols, it's really common in computer communication because we create protocols _all the time_ in software.

 For example, as soon as we define a Javascript function (called **b** here), we are creating a protocol for other functions (**a** here) to use it: